Web Notifications: Top 10 FAQs

 In this post, we share answers to some of the top questions mobile marketers are asking about leveraging web push notifications.

 1) Why should I care about web push notifications?

 Most brands have far more traffic on their mobile websites then they have app users.
-In comScore’s 2016 U.S. Mobile App Report, they compared the top 1,000 mobile apps vs. the top 1,000 mobile web properties and found that website audiences are almost three times the size — and growing twice as fast — as app audiences.
+In comScore’s 2017 U.S. Mobile App Report, they compared the top 500 mobile apps vs. the top 500 mobile web properties and found that website audiences are more than twice the size as app audiences.

 So websites offer a huge addressable audience — and a huge opportunity to deepen engagement with those web visitors with notification-style messaging that demonstrates the value your brand has to offer.
 And that’s an opportunity brands should most definitely pursue.